yng-me/mpindex/README.md

 ## 1. Define dimensions, indicators, and weights

 There are multiple ways to define dimensions, indicators, and weights to be used in the MPI calculation.
-Choose one of the following methods (in order of preference):
+Choose one of the following methods (in order of preference).

 The following examples use the MPI definition for the Philippines's MPI Interim Methodology.
 The MPI definition for the Philippines is available in the [MPI Philippines 2017 report](https://www4.hks.harvard.edu/cid/programs/building-state-capabilities/philippines-mpi-report-2017.pdf) (see page 8).